 The markets for our Certificates could be disrupted if the CSP were to fail or otherwise become unavailable to us.
-You could experience delays in receiving payments on your Certificates in the event of a systems problem or other adverse event affecting the CSP.
-We will rely on the common securitization platform ("CSP") and Common Securitization Solutions, LLC ("CSS") (which owns and operates the CSP) for performance of certain significant functions related to our Certificates, including certain functions performed on behalf of the Trustee.
-For example, the CSP will be used to perform certain data acceptance, issuance support and bond administration activities for us related to the Certificates, including calculations of payments and ongoing reporting to investors.
+You could experience delays in receiving payments on your Certificates in the event of a systems problem, disruption or other adverse event affecting the CSP.
+We rely on the common securitization platform ("CSP") and Common Securitization Solutions, LLC ("CSS") (which owns and operates the CSP) for performance of certain significant functions related to our Certificates, including certain functions performed on behalf of the Trustee.
+For example, the CSP is used to perform certain data acceptance, issuance support and bond administration activities for us related to the Certificates, including calculations of payments and ongoing reporting to investors.
 With respect to Commingled Certificates (i.e., Certificates that are backed, in whole or in part, by Fannie Mae-issued securities), we will rely entirely on CSS for information about the underlying Fannie Mae securities used to calculate payments made on such Commingled Certificates and ongoing reporting (i.e., monthly factors) provided to the Holders of such Commingled Certificates.
-The CSP will also be used to enable commingling of certain Freddie Mac-and Fannie Mae-issued securities in resecuritization transactions as described herein.
-These activities are complex and present significant operational and technological challenges and risks.
-Our business activities would be adversely affected and the market for our securities would be disrupted if the CSP were to fail or otherwise become unavailable to us or if CSS were unable to perform its obligations to us, including as a result of an operational failure by Fannie Mae.
+The CSP is also used to enable commingling of certain Freddie Mac- and Fannie Mae-issued securities in resecuritization transactions as described herein.
+These activities are complex and present significant operational and technological challenges and risks, including process breakdowns, technology outages, cyberattacks and other security incidents (whether due to insider error or malfeasance or system errors or vulnerabilities) or other disruptions.
+Our business operations would be adversely affected and the market for our securities would be disrupted if the CSP were to fail or otherwise become unavailable to us or if CSS were unable to perform its obligations to us for any reason, including as a result of an operational failure by Fannie Mae.
 Any measures we take to mitigate these challenges and risks might not be sufficient to prevent a disruption in our securitization activities related to our Certificates.
 For example, we will rely upon the CSP to calculate the Class Factor for each Class of Certificates.
 If the CSP were to fail to calculate the Class Factors for a particular Accrual Period, and such failure was not remedied prior to the related Payment Date, we would make any payments of interest only based upon the most recently published Class Factors and you would not receive any principal payments on such Payment Date.
+In addition, CSS could adopt or prioritize strategies that could adversely affect its ability to perform its obligations to us.